ncatlab/nlab-content/pages/8/4/7/1/1748/content.md

 # Remarks #

-Path objects and right homotopies also exist if not the structure of a [[model category]] but just of a [[category of fibrant objects]] is given.
+Path objects and right homotopies also exist in various other situations, for instance, if there is not the full structure of a [[model category]] but just of a [[category of fibrant objects]] is given.
 Likewise for cylinder objects and left homotopies in a category of cofibrant objects.

+Likewise if there is a [[cylinder functor]], one gets functorially defined [[cylinder object]]s.

 # References #

 * W. G. Dwyer and J. Spalinski.
 "Homotopy Theories and Model Categories," 1995.

 * Clemens Berger and Ieke Moerdijk.
 "Axiomatic homotopy theory for operads," 2003.

+* K. H. Kamps and T. Porter, _Abstract Homotopy and Simple Homotopy Theory_ ([GoogleBooks](http://books.google.de/books?id=7JYKxInRMdAC&dq=Porter+Kamps&printsec=frontcover&source=bl&ots=uuyl_tIjs4&sig=Lt8I92xQBZ4DNKVXD0x76WkcxCE&hl=de&sa=X&oi=book_result&resnum=3&ct=result#PPP1,M1))

 [[!redirects left homotopy]]
 [[!redirects right homotopy]]